The Green Party of Canada

 Elizabeth May continued as Parliamentary House Leader, but stepped down as the Green Party of Canada's leader in late 2019.
 Interim leader Jo-Anne Roberts passed the job of being our spokesperson to Annamie Paul when she was chosen by the membership to be the new Green Party of Canada leader in October 2020.
 This transition occurred during the time Annamie Paul was running in a federal Toronto Centre by-election, in which she obtained a strong second place finish with 32.7% of the vote.

 In May of 2021, Annamie Paul's advisor, Noah Zatzman, became critical of elected green MPs whom had advocated for official Green Party of Canada policy, supporting human rights of Palestinian peoples in their territories.
 Zatzman wrote "we will work to defeat you" in the next election and "replace you" with Zionists.
-Many members were upset by Annamie remaining silent as to where she personally stood in relation to this comment, and viewed her inaction to be responsible for Fredericton's green MP Jenica Atwin crossing the floor to the Liberals.
+Many members were upset by Annamie remaining silent as to where she personally stood in relation to this comment, and viewed evasive silence and inaction to be responsible for Fredericton's green MP Jenica Atwin crossing the floor to the Liberals.

 In an early snap election held the 20th of September 2021, the federal greens failed to run candidates in 85 of 338 ridings, and their vote share was reduced to just 2.3%, from the 6.6% obtained in the 2019 election.
 Annamie came in fourth place in her riding of Toronto Centre with 8.5% support.
 Green MP Paul Manley was narrowly defeated.
-Greens remaining MP, Elizeth May, retained her seat and was joined by Mike Morrice, who won the Kitchener Centre riding for the greens.
+The Green's remaining MP, Elizeth May, retained her seat and was joined by Mike Morrice, who won the Kitchener Centre riding for the greens.